Complete Guide to Malaysian Brands 2026

 Revenue: RM14+ billion annually

-Malaysia's best-selling car brand for 18 consecutive years.
+Malaysia's best-selling car brand for 20 consecutive years (since 2006).
 Partnership with Daihatsu provides proven technology and quality systems.
-The Myvi is Malaysia's most popular car ever—the third-generation model (2018) is considered one of the best B-segment cars globally.
+The Myvi is Malaysia's most popular car ever, the third-generation model (2018) is considered one of the best B-segment cars globally.
 Focus on affordability, fuel efficiency, and reliability resonates with Malaysian buyers.
 Perodua consistently delivers what Malaysians want: practical, affordable, reliable cars.

 Key milestones: